-Infinity Flight is pleased to be able to provide a Helicopter Transition Program (HTP) in partnership with Piedmont Airlines and Mercer County Community College.
-The HTP is designed to seamlessly convert helicopter pilots who already have a solid foundation in aviation to fixed wing aircraft.
-This program allows HTP students to obtain a career with the world’s largest civilian airline in the fastest time possible; however, you may also go through this program and elect to go to another airline of your choosing.
+Infinity Flight is pleased to be able to provide a Rotary Transition Program (RTP) in partnership with Mercer County Community College.
+The RTP is designed to seamlessly convert helicopter pilots who already have a solid foundation in aviation to fixed wing aircraft.
+This program allows RTP students to obtain a career with the world's largest civilian airlines in the fastest time possible.

 Pilots enrolled in this personalized fast track program can choose to use their VA benefits, or utilize a variety of different funding options.

 We understand that every pilot will come to us with different requirements.
 We are here to help you create a program that will meet your individual needs.

 The Rotary Transition Program (RTP) is a customized training experience that provides helicopter pilots the opportunity to transition into commercial aviation with little or NO COST.
 Infinity and our partners will educate, train and assist you in finding what funding solutions are available to you.

 Anyone with over 550 hours of logged military rotorcraft time that qualifies for a restricted ATP certificate is eligible for the RTP program.
 Not sure if you qualify?
 We'll take a look at your situation and create a plan for you with no obligation.

 We will provide you an individualized training quote based on how many hours you need to complete.
 It is important to note that you should treat this like a full time job and plan to fly on a daily basis.
 If you need to complete all four phases (described later) flight training should take about 140 days once you arrive at Infinity.
 There is an online course that must be completed in the seven weeks prior to arriving at Infinity.
 Please understand that transitioning from phase to phase is not based on classes completed or time flown.
 Each phase has a start date and finish date that must be strictly followed.